How We Bypassed Google’s Two-Step Verification

-(With all due respect to Google’s “Good to Know” ad campaign)
+(With all due respect to Google's old "Good to Know" ad campaign)

-Google’s 2-step verification makes for an interesting case study in some of the challenges that go with such a wide-scale, comprehensive deployment of strong authentication.
-To make 2-step verification usable for all of their customers (and to bootstrap it into their rather expansive ecosystem without breaking everything), Google’s engineers had to make a few compromises.
+Google’s 2-step verification makes for an interesting customer story in some of the challenges that go with such a wide-scale, comprehensive deployment of strong authentication.
+To make 2-step verification usable for all their customers (and to bootstrap it into their rather expansive ecosystem without breaking everything), Google’s engineers had to make a few compromises.
 In particular, with 2-step verification came a notion of “Application-Specific Passwords” (ASPs).

-Some months ago, we found a way to (ab)use ASPs to gain full control over Google accounts, completely circumventing Google’s 2-step verification process.
-We communicated our findings to Google’s security team, and recently heard back from them that they had implemented some changes to mitigate the most serious of the threats we’d uncovered.
+Some months ago, we found a way to bypass Google's 2-step verification by (ab)using their ASPs to gain full control over Google accounts, completely circumventing Google’s 2-step verification process.
+We communicated how we bypassed Google's two-step verification to their security team, and recently heard back that they had implemented some changes to mitigate the most serious of the threats we’d uncovered.
 Here’s what we found:

-Even some of Google’s own software initially required you to use ASPs - e.g. to enable Chrome’s sync features, or to set up your Google account on an Android device.
+Even some of Google’s own software initially required you to use ASPs — e.g., to enable Chrome’s sync features, or to set up your Google account on an Android device.
 More recently, these clients have generally shifted to using methods along the lines of OAuth.
-In this model, when you first log in using a new application or device, you get an authorization prompt — including 2-step verification — in a webview; after a successful login, Google’s service returns a limited-access “token”, which is used to authenticate your device/application in the future.
+In this model, when you first log in using a new application or device, you get an authorization prompt — including 2-step verification — in a WebView.
+After a successful login, you are given a limited-access Google account bypass code, typically known as a “token,” which is used to authenticate your device/application in the future.

-Actually, OAuth-style tokens and ASPs are notionally very similar — in each case, you end up creating a unique authorization token for each different device/application you connect to your Google account.
-Further, each token can be individually revoked without affecting the others: if you lose your smartphone, you can make sure that it no longer has access to your GMail account without having to memorize a new password.
+Actually, OAuth-style tokens and ASPs are similar.
+In each case, you end up creating a unique authorization token for each different device/application you connect to your Google account.
+Further, each token can be individually revoked without affecting the others: if you lose your smartphone, you can make sure that it no longer has access to your Gmail account without having to memorize a new password.

 So then, the major differences between OAuth tokens and ASPs are:

-- OAuth tokens are created automatically, while ASPs are a thoroughly manual affair.
-You have to log into Google’s account settings page to create one, and then transcribe (or copy/paste) it into your application.
+OAuth tokens are created automatically, while ASPs are a thoroughly manual affair.
+You have to log into Google’s account setting page to create one, and then transcribe (or copy/paste) it into your application.

-This second point deserves some more attention.
-If you create an ASP for use in (for example) an XMPP chat client, that same ASP can also be used to read your email over IMAP, or grab your calendar events with CalDAV.
+The second second point deserves some more attention.
+If you create an ASP for use in (for example) an XMPP chat client, that same ASP can also be used to read your email over IMAP or grab your calendar events with CalDAV.
 This shouldn’t be particularly surprising.
-In fact, Eric Grosse and Mayank Upadhyay of Google even call this weakness out in their recent publication about Google’s authentication infrastructure:
+In fact, Eric Grosse and Mayank Upadhyay of Google even call this weakness out in their recent publication about Google's authentication infrastructure:

-“Another weakness of ASP is the misimpression that is provides application-limited rather than full-scope account access.” - Authentication at Scale, appearing in IEEE S&P Magazine vol. 11, no. 1
+“Another weakness of ASP is the misimpression that it provides application-limited rather than full-scope account access.” - Authentication at Scale, appearing in IEEE S&P Magazine vol. 11, no. 1

-As it turns out, ASPs can do much, much more than simply access your email over IMAP.
-In fact, an ASP can be used to log into almost any of Google’s web properties and access privileged account interfaces, in a way that bypasses 2-step verification!
+As it turns out, ASPs can do much, much more than simply accessing your email over IMAP.
+In fact, an ASP can be used to bypass Google verification and log into almost any of Google’s web properties and access privileged account interfaces, in a way that bypasses 2-step verification!